Bardolph-Automation-Inc/bardolph/docs/controller.rst

 be a variable or a register.
 The VM determines the appropriate action by examining the Python type information for `param0` and `param1`.

-In a `moveq` instruction, `param0` always contains a fixed value that the VM will copy directly from the instruction to the destination.
+In a `moveq` instruction, `param0` always contains a literal value that the VM will copy directly from the program code to the destination.

 The destination in `param1` can be either a string or an instance of Register.
-If the destination is a string, it is interpreted as the name of a variable.
-If it is a register, the destination will be the VM's associated register.
+If the destination is a string, it is interpreted as the name of a variable, and the value is assigned to that variable.
+If the destination is a Register object (which is an Enum), the destination will be the VM's corresponding register.

-As a source operand, `param0` in a `move` instruction can contain either a string or an instance of Register.
-If the source is a Register, the VM copies the content of the associated register to the destination.
+In the case of a `move` instruction, `param0` is assumed to contain a reference to a value, as either a string or an instance of Register.
+If the source is a Register, the VM copies the content of the corresponding register to the destination.
 If the source is a string, it is treated as the name of a variable, and the variable is dereferenced to get the value.

 With respect to the destination in `param1`, the `move` instruction has the same behavior as `moveq`: a string is treated as a variable